10 Best Places to Visit in Southern Spain beyond Costa del Sol

 Ronda is the birthplace of bullfighting with the Plaza de Toro, the oldest bullring in Spain.
 Ronda is one of the most picturesque towns in Andalusia and one of those unforgettable must-see places in Spain.
-Impressive Puente Nuevo bridge over the gorge and Banos Arabes, one of the best-preserved Arab Baths in Andalusia, are sites not to be missed in Ronda.
+The impressive Puente Nuevo bridge over the gorge and Banos Arabes, one of the best-preserved Arab Baths in Andalusia, are sites not to be missed in Ronda.

-Ronda has been especially loved by writers, artists and alike.
+Ronda has been especially loved by writers, artists, and alike.
 Just to say, Ernest Hemingway and Alexander Dumas praised the beauty of Ronda.

 Things to do in Ronda Spain:

-– visit the 18th century Puente Nuevo bridge;
+- visit the 18th-century Puente Nuevo bridge;

-– walk stunning terraces of Jardines De Cuenca for stunning views of the gorge and the bridge;
+- walk the stunning terraces of Jardines De Cuenca for stunning views of the gorge and the bridge;

 - visit Plaza Del Toros, the oldest bullring in Spain;

-– take a wine tour on the wine routes to visit some of the vineyards and to taste amazing Andalusian wines;
+- take a wine tour on the wine routes to visit some of the vineyards and taste amazing Andalusian wines;

 - visit Banos Arabes, the Arab baths.

-Iznajar is an unspoiled, traditional whitewashed and red-roofed hilltop village in Cordoba Province in Andalucia.
+Iznajar is an unspoiled, traditional whitewashed, and red-roofed hilltop village in Cordoba Province in Andalucia.

 It is one of the most beautiful villages in Southern Spain with gorgeous views of 32 km long Iznajar lake, the largest lake in Andalucia.
 Even more, Iznajar is an entrance to Sierras Subbeticas Natural Park.
-If you want to see a genuine whitewashed and off the beaten track Andalusian village, you should unquestionably put Iznajar on your itinerary.
+If you want to see a genuine whitewashed and off-the-beaten-track Andalusian village, you should unquestionably put Iznajar on your itinerary.
 Especially if you are an outdoor lover.
 You can swim, sail and do some other water sports on Valdearenas Beach on the Iznajar lake.

 Things to do in Iznajar in southern Spain: